 |Towers Casino||115 Bank St.||Grass Valley|

 See our complete Guide to Gambling in Northern California.

 The legal gambling age in California is 18 years old.
 This also applies to card rooms.

 Card games like poker or blackjack include an element of skill.
 Since they are not purely games of chance (like slot machines), they do not qualify as gambling according to California law.

-At the time of writing, there were 66 card rooms operating in California.
+At the time of writing, there were 59 operating card rooms operating in California.
 This number has steadily decreased from over 150 in the 1990s.

 Yes.
 However, some card rooms (like Commerce Casino) offer beginner-friendly games or educational games that use fake money in place of real money.

-No. You can play on sweepstakes poker sites, like Global Poker, but there are no online options for California card rooms.
+No. You can play on social poker sites, like Global Poker, but there are no real-money online options for California card rooms.